 Omope– This is a child born later than the normal period of utero-gestation;

-Ajayi– This is a child born with face downwards.
+Ajayi– This is a child born with his face downward.
 This child is also called Ogidi olu;

-Salako (male) or Talabi (female) – This is a child born with his/her body covered in rupted membranes;
+Salako (male) or Talabi (female) – This is a child born with his/her body covered in ruptured membranes;

 Abiona– This is a child born on a pathway usually when the mother is away from home or on a journey;

 Abiodun– This is a child born in festive periods;

 Jo‘hojo– This is a child whose mother died during labour;

 Babatunde– This is a male child born shortly after the death of his grandfather.
 It is believed the grandfather reincarnated.
 Babatunde literally means ‘father has come again’;

 Yetunde– This is a female child born shortly after the death of her grandmother.
 Yetunde means ‘mother has come again;